fearfulsmtry/litany-of-horror/_posts/2025-09-04-anak-part-i.md

 Jacob sat at the dining table, collared shirt half-unbuttoned, laptop open before him.
 The glow lit his face as he spoke into wireless buds, voice low and urgent.
 Numbers.
 Deadlines.
 Funding rounds.
 He rubbed his temple, jaw tight.

 Chel lingered in the lounge.
+Sketchbook on her knees, pencil tracing soft lines.
+At first it was habit — the faint outline of a room, an arch curving gentle, space measured for light.
+A designer’s hand, shaping order.

+But the lines bent inward.
+Bars emerged.
+A small canopy, bowed like prayer.
+The space had become a cradle.

+Her chest tightened.
+She stared at it, the page both familiar and foreign.
+She could draw rooms for others, fill their homes with beauty.
+But here, in her own, her pencil betrayed what she would not speak.

-Sketchbook on her knees, pencil scratching quiet arcs.
-She drew a cradle, thin bars, a soft canopy that curved like a prayer.
-Her hand stilled.
-She shut the book quickly, sliding it beneath a cushion as though it were a secret she should not have drawn.
+She shut the book quickly, sliding it beneath the cushion as though it were a sin to leave in the open.

 Jacob’s words sharpened.
 “Persistence pays.
-Nothing is impossible if you keep working for it.”
+Nothing is impossible if you keep working for it.
+We’re building the future—life itself, only the way we choose it to be.”
 His eyes flicked toward her, then back to the screen, as if she were another object in the room.

 Chel rose, crossed into the kitchen.
 Poured water.
 The sound of it filled the silence.
 Her hand rested on her stomach, flat beneath the blouse.
 Empty still.
 Years of trying, and now the first round of IVF — samples sealed away in glass, waiting for news.